 - Download our Moving to Munich Guide (PDF)

-The cost of living in Munich is high, though not quite as high as in Berlin and Frankfurt.
-In the 2024 Mercer Cost of Living Survey, Munich ranked 38th out of 226 cities across the world, putting it on par with other major European cities such as Amsterdam in the Netherlands (30th) and Paris, France (29th).
+The cost of living in Munich is high, although not quite as high as in Berlin and Frankfurt.
+In the 2024 Mercer Cost of Living Survey, Munich ranked 38th out of 226 cities worldwide, putting it on par with other major European cities such as Amsterdam in the Netherlands (30th) and Paris, France (29th).

 Cost of accommodation in Munich

-Your most considerable expense in Munich will likely be accommodation, although rental prices vary quite dramatically, depending on the time of year and area.
+Although rental prices vary quite dramatically, depending on the time of year and area, your most considerable expense in Munich will likely be accommodation.

 Naturally, you can expect to pay more for a larger property if you have a family.
 Also, given that Munich is a university city, the chances of finding reasonably priced accommodation are reduced because of the high demand for student housing.